 Part of the appeal is the naïve, folk art style of its illustration.
 The Fab Four are portrayed against a strangely incongruous background of green grass and rolling hills.
 We love the fact that Paul McCartney is depicted playing guitar right-handed.
 Today the world knows that Paul is left-handed but when the group first emerged, not everybody had noticed.

-What makes this The Beatles in Australia exhibition is being developed in conjunction with the Arts Centre Melbourne, and is scheduled to open at the Powerhouse Museum in October 2013.
+The Beatles in Australia exhibition is being developed in conjunction with the Arts Centre Melbourne, and is scheduled to open at the Powerhouse Museum in October 2013.
 It will present the sights and sounds of Beatlemania in June 1964 — the arrivals, the receptions, the press conferences, the TV interviews, the concerts and the screaming fans.
 It will look at how the tour was planned and unfolded, and its lasting impact on Australian music and culture.
 The exhibition will be as much about the fans as the group.
 It will display a range of objects from museums, fans and collectors, as well as photographs and video.

 If you have something special that you think we should display, please leave a comment.